 In 1899 he went on a barnstorming trip with Kansas City of the Western League.
 While at a game in Atchison he was noticed by Manager McKibben of the St. Joseph club.
 In 1900 he began to play with St. Joseph, but in late summer Ted Sullivan found him and signed him for the Chicago Colts.
 He made his major league debut in September 1900 with the team, he played fifteen games and hit .294 earning a chance to return to the major leagues.
 Sullivan, ironically was a boyhood friend of White Sox owner Charles Comiskey.

 In 1901 Kling shared catching duties with Mike Kahoe and Frank Chance.
-He appeared in 69 games behind the plate, hitting a respectable .277.
+He appeared in 69 games behind the plate, hitting a respectable .273.
 It was clear that manager Tom Loftus' catcher, Frank Chance, had difficulty in handling foul tips.
-In 1902 new Cub skipper Frank Sellee decided that Chance would be his permanent first baseman and Kling his full time catcher.
+In 1902 new Cub skipper Frank Selee decided that Chance would be his permanent first baseman and Kling his full time catcher.
 The addition of Joe Tinker at shortstop established the nucleus of a team that would terrorize the National League later in the decade.
-Kling responded to full time duties by leading the league in putouts, assists and double plays.
-At bat in 1902 he hit .286 and led the Chicago Nationals in RBI with 57, while batting eighth in the order.
+Kling responded to full time duties by leading the league's catchers in putouts, assists and double plays.
+At bat in 1902 he hit .289 and led the Chicago Nationals in RBI with 59, while batting eighth in the order.

 During the Dead Ball Era a strong defensive catcher was a key component of any great team, due to the emphasis on bunting and base stealing.
 Kling was the dominant defensive catcher during the first ten years of the twentieth century.
-From 1902 through 1908 he led the National League in fielding percentage four times, putouts six, assists twice and double plays once.
+From 1902 through 1908 he led the National League in fielding percentage twice, putouts six times, and assists and double plays once each.
 Cub pitcher Ed Reulbach called Kling one of the greatest catchers to ever wear a mask.
-In June, 1907 he threw out all four Cardinal runners who tried to steal second, and in the World Series he gunned down 7 of 14 Tiger runners, holding base stealing champion Ty Cobb to no stolen bases.
+In at notable game on June 21, 1907 he threw out all four Cardinal runners who tried to steal second, and in the World Series he gunned down 5 of 11 Tiger runners, holding base stealing champion Ty Cobb to no stolen bases.

 As his 1902 figures showed, he was no easy out at bat and was a strong contributor to the Cub offense.
-In 1906 he hit .312 and batted in 46 runs on the Cub team that won more games than any other team in history.
+In 1906 he hit .312 and batted in 46 runs on a Cubs team that the most games (116) in history.
 Kling had a career batting average of .272.

 His contemporaries, team mates and opponents alike, marveled at his ability to defend, handle pitchers and take part in the psychological warfare which was baseball in the early twentieth century.
 Johnny Evers claimed Kling could tell pitchers what their best stuff was during warm-ups.
 He kept up a steady string of chatter earning him the nickname 'Noisy.'
 Evers praised Kling for his ability to work umpires on balls and strikes, yet Kling avoided antagonizing the men in blue, even warning them if an unusual play or pitch was coming.

 In an era where many players could be best described as social outcasts, Kling was different.
 He did not smoke, chew or drink.
-His grandchildren say he was kind and tended toward spoiling his children.
+His grandchildren say he was very kind and loved spending time with them.
 His eldest daughter was mascot of the Braves during the time her Daddy was manager.
 Some insight into Kling's character comes from the biography of former baseball commissioner Ford Frick.
 In Games, Asterisks and People, Frick describes attending an exhibition game involving the Cubs in 1907 in Kendallville, Indiana.
 As the Cubs were walking to the ballpark, Kling asked the young Frick if he wanted to go to the game.
 When Frick said yes, Kling had the future baseball tsar carry his shoes.
 Once at the game Frick was allowed to sit near the bench and see his Cub heroes in action and hear their bench talk between innings.

 Kling's difference from other Dead Ball Era players extended to his approach to life.
 Baseball was a job that opened doors for other opportunities.
 In other words, he was not a baseball lifer.
 He had other skills to fall back on, thus his yearly contract talks with Cub owner Frank Murphy often resembled a game of chicken, more than a negotiation.